jshmrtn/vue3-gettext/README.md

 <translate>Hello!</translate> <span v-translate>Hello!</span>
 ```

 This will automatically be translated.
-For instance, in French, it might read _Bonjour !_.
+For instance, in French, it might read _Bonjour!_.

 #### Singular